 Pack Creek Bear Tour

 The Pack Creek Bear Sanctuary on Admiralty Island is one of Alaska’s most accessible, and yet most wild, bear viewing areas.
-After the scenic flight from Juneau, we walk on the same ground as the bears.
+A short, scenic flight from Juneau.
 Human visitation is limited, allowing us to enjoy a wilderness bear viewing experience.
+An unspoiled wilderness, wild bears, a great adventure.

 Pack Creek Tour highlights: